ETF Opportunities Z Score

 Total Assets )

-To calculate Z-Score one would need to know current working capital of the company, its total assets, and liabilities, amount of latest retained earnings as well as earnings before interest and tax.
-Z-Score can be used to compare the odds of bankruptcy of companies in a similar line of business or firms operating in the same industry.
+To calculate a Z-Score, one would need to know a company's current working capital, its total assets and liabilities, and the amount of its latest earnings as well as earnings before interest and tax.
+Z-Scores can be used to compare the odds of bankruptcy of companies in a similar line of business or firms operating in the same industry.
 Companies with Z-Scores above 3.1 are generally considered to be stable and healthy with a low probability of bankruptcy.
-Scores that fall between 1.8 and 3.1 lie in a so-called 'grey area' with scores of less than 1, indicating the high probability of distress.
-Z Score is used widely by financial auditors, accountants, money managers, loan processers, wealth advisers, as well as day traders.
-In the last 25 years, many financial models that utilize z score has been proved to be successful as a predictor of corporate bankruptcy.
+Scores that fall between 1.8 and 3.1 lie in a so-called 'grey area,' with scores of less than 1 indicating the highest probability of distress.
+Z Score is a used widely measure by financial auditors, accountants, money managers, loan processors, wealth advisers, and day traders.
+In the last 25 years, many financial models that utilize z-scores proved it to be successful as a predictor of corporate bankruptcy.

 Competition

-As per the company's disclosures, ETF Opportunities Trust has a Z Score of 0.0.
+As per the company's disclosures, Ultra Blue Capital has a Z Score of 0.0.
 This indicator is about the same for the Ultra Blue Capital average (which is currently at 0.0) family and about the same as Large Growth (which currently averages 0.0) category.
 This indicator is about the same for all United States etfs average (which is currently at 0.0).

 The fund consists of 95.46% investments in stocks, with the rest of investments allocated between various types of exotic instruments.

-Asset allocation divides ETF Opportunities' investment portfolio among different asset categories to balance risk and reward by investing in a diversified mix of instruments that align with the investor's goals, risk tolerance, and time horizon.
+Asset allocation divides Ultra Blue's investment portfolio among different asset categories to balance risk and reward by investing in a diversified mix of instruments that align with the investor's goals, risk tolerance, and time horizon.
 Mutual funds, which pool money from multiple investors to buy a diversified portfolio of securities, use asset allocation strategies to manage the risk and return of their portfolios.

 Mutual funds allocate their assets by investing in a diversified portfolio of securities, such as stocks, bonds, cryptocurrencies and cash.
 The specific mix of these securities is determined by the fund's investment objective and strategy.
 For example, a stock mutual fund may invest primarily in equities, while a bond mutual fund may invest mainly in fixed-income securities.
 The fund's manager, responsible for making investment decisions, will buy and sell securities in the fund's portfolio as market conditions and the fund's objectives change.

-The Macroaxis Fundamental Analysis modules help investors analyze ETF Opportunities Trust's financials across various querterly and yearly statements, indicators and fundamental ratios.
-We help investors to determine the real value of ETF Opportunities using virtually all public information available.
-We use both quantitative as well as qualitative analysis to arrive at the intrinsic value of ETF Opportunities Trust based on its fundamental data.
+The Macroaxis Fundamental Analysis modules help investors analyze Ultra Blue Capital's financials across various querterly and yearly statements, indicators and fundamental ratios.
+We help investors to determine the real value of Ultra Blue using virtually all public information available.
+We use both quantitative as well as qualitative analysis to arrive at the intrinsic value of Ultra Blue Capital based on its fundamental data.
 In general, a quantitative approach, as applied to this etf, focuses on analyzing financial statements comparatively, whereas a qaualitative method uses data that is important to a company's growth but cannot be measured and presented in a numerical way.

 Please read more on our fundamental analysis page.